Abinav007/Todo/README.md

 $ docker push abinavram/todoappangular
 $ docker push abinavram/todoappnode
 ```
-Successfully build the two images for both frontend and Backend :)
+Successfully build the two images for both frontend and Backend and Uploaded to the Docker Hub :)
-## Docker-Compose
+### Docker-Compose
 Docker - Compose will run the multiple images in a multiple container .
 So that Containers can be accessable.
 ```python
 $ docker-compose up
 ```
 Above command will run three images : abinavram/todoappangular, abinavram/todoappnode and mongo.
 Picture for Representation three images
-## Kubernetes
+### Kubernetes
 Picture for Frontend and Backend

 Start the minikube in Local Machine